evelynfoy/fun-online-quiz-game/README.md

     Well Done - I am congratulated and my score appears correctly.
     Again I am invited to 'Have another go'.

-I continue to play, chosing different topics, levels and questions amounts.
+I continue to play, choosing different topics, levels, and questions amounts.
-It is fun, engaging and a pleasant user experiance
+It is fun, engaging, and a pleasant user experience

-I notice it changes to adapt to different screen sizes, displaying the aresa in single column format on a small screen and  two and three colums as the screen size gets bigger.
-Also I notice the padding and width size adjust comfortably for each screen size.
+I notice it changes to adapt to different screen sizes, displaying the areas in single-column format on a small screen and two and three columns as the screen size gets bigger.
+Also, I notice the padding and width size adjust comfortably for each screen size.

 I am satisfied with the results